gmilaszkiewicz/SO2_3/README.md

 # SO2_3
-SO2 - Sawmill simulation project
+SO2 - Projekt symulacji tartaku

 ### Temat: Tartak